 Maybe a better brother would have brought home some Rwandan coffee.

-Maybe a better manager would understand how his team needs to be managed, and provide that each day.
+Maybe a better manager would articulate how his team needs to be managed, and provide that for them each day.

 Maybe a better cook wouldn’t order in when there are still vegetables to be roasted, eggs to be scrambled, and fresh tomatoes to be reduced.